-Chevron Corporation has the right to change or terminate a plan, including this Plan, at any time and for any reason.
+Chevron Corporation has the right to change or terminate a plan, including this plan, at any time and for any reason.
 A change also may be made to premiums and future eligibility for coverage, and may apply to those who retired in the past, as well as those who retire in the future.
-Dental claims incurred before the effective date of a plan change or termination won't be affected.
+In addition, HMOs are subject to the insurance mandates and regulations of the state(s) in which they operate.
+The HMO itself or the state in which the HMO operates has the right to change or terminate the HMO offering within any applicable state insurance regulations.
 Claims incurred after a plan is terminated won't be covered.